EggshellBoom/TRINA_HeadControl/README.md

 **servoController.py**
 This file implements the embedded code to control the head motors.
 It limits the motor motion to resemble a human head movement.
 A worth noting function:`reportServoState()`, when called, returns the motor angles in degrees`(tilt degree, pan degree)`.
 When executing the file alone, it emulates a Sin wave and moves the head motors according to the sinusoidal input.

+**servoControllerTest**
+This jupyter notebook gives an interface to control the motors directly.

 ## Hardware Setup
 Below are the lists of hardware that are included in the package.
 1. Dynamixel Motor for tilt/pitch.
 ID: 1